MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.23	(2021/10/22)
+  - Add: In some cases, Azure cannot provide specific VM sizes because of insufficient resources.
+This prevents session hosts from starting or deploying.
+You can configure now on a host pool level -> New session host rollout -> Advanced setting an alternative VM size.
+This VM size is then used to deploy new hosts for a specific time.
+Additionally, if a host cannot start with insufficient resources, the VM size will be changed to the alternative configuration.
+This will not be undone automatically.
+This function should prevent running into temporary issues.
+Make sure that the alternative VM size fits the other configuration properties (like disk type).
+A mapping table to select an alternative VM size in case of an issue automatically is on the roadmap.
 - 1.0.1.22	(2021/10/19)
   - Add: Make the rollout of new hosts more reliable (typical download error of the SXS stack files should be handled with a retry)
 - 1.0.1.21	(2021/10/14)